JuliaDocs/Documenter.jl/docs/src/lib/remote-links.md

 * If both `repo` and a `remotes` for the repository root are configured, Documenter will throw an error, as it does not really make sense for them to point to two different remotes.[^4]

-[^4]: If there is a use case for this, this could be relaxed in the future.
+[^4]: If there is a use case for this, this limitation could be relaxed in the future.

 ## [Remotes API](@id remotes-api)